 Publishing Master of Professional Studies

-The publishing industry has shown remarkable resilience in the face of rapid technological and economic change, but also developed a new way forward for how the written word is to be produced, distributed and consumed in the 21st century.
+The publishing industry has shown remarkable resilience in the face of rapid technological and economic change.
+Publishers, storytellers, and media companies have developed new platforms, audiences, formats, and technologies for how the written—and spoken—word is to be produced, distributed and consumed in the 21st century.

 Program at a Glance